spring-projects/spring-test-data-geode/README.md

-## Spring Data Tests Context Framework for Spring Data GemFire/Geode
+## Spring Data Test Framework for Spring Data GemFire and Spring Data for Apache Geode

 This project is a new _Spring Data_ module building on _Spring's_ `TestContext` Framework for writing _Unit_ and _Integration_ Tests